 No matter your budget or preferences, Cusco has something special for every type of traveler.
 Book your stay and get ready to enjoy an unforgettable experience in this magical city!

-A good choice of accommodation can significantly help you adapt to Cusco’s altitude and mitigate altitude sickness symptoms upon arrival.
+A good choice of accommodation can really help you adapt to Cusco’s altitude and reduce the risk of altitude sickness symptoms upon arrival.

 Hotels with supplemental oxygen or pressurized rooms